- January 28, 2018

 - The music is enjoyable and creates a nice atmosphere, enhancing the overall experience.

-- The game features interesting visuals and a unique art style that can evoke a sense of wonder.
+- The game features interesting visuals and a unique, dreamy aesthetic that some players find captivating.

 - It can be appreciated as an experimental piece of interactive art, showcasing minimalistic design.